 - For frequency range 1 the associatedSSB is optionally present for each CSI-RS resource

-- For frequency range 2 the associatedSSB is either present for all configured CSI-RS resources or not present for any configured CSI-RS resource per higher layer parameter MeasObjectNR.For any CSI-RS resource configuration, the UE shall assume that the value for parameter cdm-Type is 'noCDM', and there is only one antenna port.
+- For frequency range 2 the associatedSSB is either present for all configured CSI-RS resources or not present for any configured CSI-RS resource per higher layer parameter MeasObjectNR.

+- with no more than 192 CSI-RS resources with same centre frequency when CSI-RS resources are configured by the different higher layer parameters MeasObjectNR

+For any CSI-RS resource configuration, the UE shall assume that the value for parameter cdm-Type is 'noCDM', and there is only one antenna port.

 It is noted that in AI 5 there are number of contributions discussing this issue [8-12].